jessicadturner/TrackYourCommute/README.md

 ## Installation

-To install **TrackYourCommute** on an Android device, follow these steps:
+To install **Track Your Commute** on an Android device, follow these steps:

 1. **Open Settings** on your Android device.
 2. Navigate to **Apps & Notifications** > **Advanced** > **Special App Access** > **Install unknown apps**.